getsentry/sentry.engineering/data/blog/js-sdk-v8-retrospective.md

 ### Be more active in the OpenTelemetry community

-Since we heavily rely on OpenTelemetry now, we want to be active parts of the community and contribute as much as possible.
+Since we heavily rely on OpenTelemetry now, we want to be active contributors in the community, as much as possible.
 We have already started attending meetings and plan to expand on this even more in the future.

 ## Things that went well